Apple MacBook Air 13-inch (M3, 2024) vs Dell XPS 13 (9340, 2024) — Intel Core Ultra 7 155H

 Frequently Asked Questions

-Apple MacBook Air 13-inch (M3, 2024) excels if you value significantly faster m3 chip with hardware-accelerated ray tracing.
-Dell XPS 13 (9340, 2024) — Intel Core Ultra 7 155H is better if you prioritize ultra-modern, minimalist design with zero-lattice keyboard and seamless glass palm rest.
-Pick based on your budget and daily use.
+Apple MacBook Air 13-inch (M3, 2024) is the better choice if you prioritize significantly faster m3 chip with hardware-accelerated ray tracing.
+Dell XPS 13 (9340, 2024) — Intel Core Ultra 7 155H wins if you value ultra-modern, minimalist design with zero-lattice keyboard and seamless glass palm rest.
+Both are rated highly (4.8★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure